Japanese Izakaya Style Of Food: What Is It Exactly?

 Japanese Izakaya are a style of casual Japanese bar that offers alcoholic beverages and small plates.
-Izakaya are informal drinking establishments, much like a pub, a tapas bar in Spain, or a saloon or tavern in the United States.
-Izakaya are a common dining style that dates back to the 19th century.
-They’re casual bars where people go to eat, drink, and chat with friends and coworkers.
-The small portions that are intended to be shared among a group of people are what characterise the Izakaya cuisine.
-This style of dining is intended to be informal and laid-back, with a focus on mingling over meals.
-But, what exactly is the izakaya style of food?
+These informal drinking establishments are akin to a pub, a tapas bar in Spain, or a saloon in the United States.
+Dating back to the 19th century, izakaya have become a common dining style where people gather to eat, drink, and chat with friends and coworkers.
+Characterized by small portions intended for sharing, izakaya cuisine promotes a relaxed atmosphere focused on mingling over meals.
+But what exactly is the izakaya style of food?

 What Is A Common Izakaya Menu?

-An izakaya’s menu often combines traditional Japanese foods with more modern, fusion-style dishes.
-Typical menu items at an izakaya are as follows:
+Izakaya menus often blend traditional Japanese foods with modern, fusion-style dishes.
+Typical menu items at an izakaya include:

 - Beef Tataki